mtg icon Magic: The Gathering

 In the Legacy Oops All Spells discord server, I have been keeping data on all the matches submitted by players running stock lists.
 The first data sheet was from when we started keeping track (May 27, 2021) to the day Ragavan, Nimble Pilferer was banned (January 25, 2022) plus the days it took till it was taken off of Magic Online Legacy (January 27, 2022).
 I will not bother to discuss the old sheet because it is now outdated but it does have over 3600 matches of valuable data on it.

-Our data shows that Delver is close matchup but they are slightly favored.
-Doomsday is near impossible, especially if they have sideboard Leyline of the Void.
+Our data shows that UR Delver is close matchup but they are slightly favored.
+Doomsday is near impossible, especially if they have sideboard Leyline of the Void or even worse; Dauthi Voidwalker .
 4c Control can also be fairly tough as their hate is often very diverse (something Oops often struggles with most).
-Other than those 3, Oops All Spells is favored against basically everything else in the competitive meta.
+Other than those 3, Oops All Spells is favored against most else in the competitive meta.
 The best matchups for Oops are Storm based decks and fair non-blue decks.
-Our overall win rate has maintained a solid 57-58% win rate in both the old meta and the current one.
+Between May 2021 and March 2023, our overall win rate maintained a solid 57-58% win rate.

 Extra Credits: